roberto-butti/some-drops-of-javascript/src/content/docs/01-system/01_os-cpus.md

 ### Common Pitfalls

 - Misunderstanding Logical vs. Physical Cores: The `os.cpus()` function returns the number of logical cores, not physical cores.
-In systems with hyper-threading, the number of logical cores will be higher than the number of physical cores.
+In systems with hyper-threading, the number of logical cores will be higher than that of physical cores.
 - Platform-Specific Behavior: The data returned by `os.cpus()` may vary slightly depending on the operating system.
-Ensure compatibility and testing across different platforms if your application needs to run on multiple OS types.
+If your application needs to run on multiple OS types, ensure compatibility and testing across different platforms.

 ### Resources